opus1993/pubrepo/content/post/2021-01-22-data-evangelist/index.md

 - When and where has there been a stage and a receptive audience for data science?

-{{< tweet user="LittleMissData" id="1352604567800864769" >}}

-Laura Ellis notes here that data evangelism is also the manager's role.
+Laura Ellis notes that data evangelism is also the manager's role.
 Admittedly, every organization is at a different point in the data maturity journey.
 Besides eventually making colleagues self sufficient, the point of data evangelism is to strengthen both the technical team and promote awareness of the potential of data science across the enterprise.

 Creating contexts for people to share their work and what they are learning builds those networks and development pathways.
 External stakeholders may also benefit from greater insight into what exactly the data science team does, and how they can help the company achieve all business objectives.